-The Bank surveys its staff on an annual basis and for the fifth year in a row achieved staff engagement results of over 80%, which places the Bank in the top quartile of organisations.
+The Bank surveys its staff on an annual basis and this year outsourced the survey to Insync, an independent research agency.
+Staff engagement was measured at 76% which places the Bank in the top decile of peer financial services organisations.